showlab/ShowAnything/README.md

 ### Zero-shot Editing Anything in Any Video

+Replace the person in the video:

 <p align="center">
 <img src="./assets/video/showcase_1.gif" width="700px"/>
 <br>
 </p>

+Customize the clothes of the person in the video:

 <p align="center">
 <img src="./assets/video/showcase_2.gif" width="700px"/>
 <br>
 </p>

+More results:

 <table class="center">
 <tr>